nipy/nibabel/doc/source/index.rst

 =======

-If you have problems installing the software or questions about usage, documentation or something else related to NiBabel, you can post to the NiPy mailing list.
+If you have problems installing the software or questions about usage, documentation or anything else related to NiBabel, you can post to the NiPy mailing list.

 :Mailing list:  nipy-devel@neuroimaging.scipy.org [subscription_, archive_]